 (2) Segmenting the Hazmat Compliance BASIC (and making it public);

-(4) Increasing the maximum vehicle miles traveled used in the agency’scalculations to more accurately reflect operations of high-utilizationcarriers.
+(4) Increasing the maximum vehicle miles traveled used in the agency’s calculations to more accurately reflect the operations of high-utilization carriers.

-FMCSA’s proposals sought to institute changes to better the systemalready in place.
-However, the 2017 report from the National Academiesof Science recommended a major overhaul of the system, starting with theroadside inspection data that feeds the SMS ratings.
-The report did notgo into great depth about how the agency should reconfigure the SMSsystem, but it did recommend that the agency scrap its current model fordetermining ratings and opt instead for one based on so-called “itemresponse theory.”
-An IRT model would more accurately target high-riskcarriers, NAS said.
+FMCSA’s proposals sought to institute changes to improve the existing system.
+However, the 2017 National Academies of Science report recommended a significant overhaul of the system, starting with the roadside inspection data that feeds the SMS ratings.
+The report did not discuss how the agency should reconfigure the SMS system.
+Still, the agency was recommended to scrap its current model for determining ratings and opt for one based on the so-called “item response theory.”
+NAS said an IRT model would more accurately target high-risk carriers.

-The report also recommended the agency make the scoring system moretransparent and easier to understand and to depart from using relative,carrier-to-carrier comparison-based scoring as the sole means fortargeting carriers via safety scores.
+The report also recommended that the agency make the scoring system more transparent and easier to understand, and to depart from using relative,carrier-to-carrier comparison-based scoring as the sole means for targeting carriers via safety scores.

-FMCSA has not provided a timeline for when it will implement thereforms.
-However, FMCSA Administrator Ray Martinez told Congress in Maythat the agency has contracted with the NAS and is in the process ofdeveloping a reformed CSA program.
+FMCSA has not provided a timeline for when it will implement its reforms.
+However, FMCSA Administrator Ray Martinez told Congress in May that the agency has contracted with the NAS and is developing a reformed CSA program.

 Original article provided by: https://www.ccjdigital.com/fmcsa-scraps-2015-proposal-to-alter-csa-to-pursue-larger-reforms-to-program/